The impact of COVID-19 on pest professionals

 Pests can cause immense damage to stock, which in turn can cost businesses an enormous amount of money to replace.
 Many business owners are now returning to work and finding that their premises are overrun with pests – not only is this a problem for a business’ reputation but it can also be incredibly costly and lead to financial ramifications that weren’t planned for.

-As more companies open up following lockdown, there will no doubt be a rise in the need of pest control services for their premises.
+As more and more companies open up following lockdown, there will no doubt be a rise in the need of pest control services for their premises.
 There are many types of pests present in urban settings around the world and they are commonly carriers of disease, which can contaminate food supplies and cause physical damage to property and buildings.

 In fact, the World Health Organization lists more than 30 pathogenic bacteria, germs and viruses which can be spread by rodents and parasites alone.
 What’s more, other pests such as birds, cockroaches, flies and fleas can pose a health and economic threat, causing a problem for manufacturing plants, medical facilities and hospitals, education premises, accommodation and many more sectors.
 With the public so fearful of disease and more vigilant of poor hygiene now, these risks need to be minimised as much as possible if companies are to continue to operate.